chvolow24/jackdaw/README.md

 $ make
 ```

+(If you already cloned an earlier version of the jackdaw repo, you will need to run `git submodule update --init --recursive` to pull in the new submodules, and `make clean` before running `make`).

 `make` will create static builds of each of the (included) dependencies, and will construct the `jackdaw` binary in the root directory of the project.
 The dependencies are built locally (i.e., nothing will be installed on your system).

 If `make` executes successfully, you can open Jackdaw with